parimalp/compute_acceleration_using_Vitis/README.md

 ## Section 3:  Wide Vadd

-Duration: 25 min
-Compile time: 10 min

 In this section, we first show another method to write simple Vadd kernel in C style, because the kernel synthesizer supports C/C++ as well as OpenCL.
 BTW, RTL is also supported in Vitis hardware acceleration.
 But if there's no C model provided for this kernel, software emulation cannot run.
 Only hardware emulation and hardware implementation can be executed.

-To achieve the best performance of vector addition, we explorer in various ways: make the data path wider, not shared with other data.
+To achieve the best performance of vector addition, we explore in various ways: make the data path wider, not shared with other data.

 This example is a part of UG1352.
 It's recommended to read UG1352 for more in-depth explanations.

 **Note**: You may see some host code execution time prints in the following two sections.
 They are useful for performance evaluation on real hardware, but **NOT** on any kinds of emulations.
-Software Emulation is good for code correctness checking; Hardware Emulation uses hardware design information and does cycle accurate PL simulation, but using timer on the host side would not matching real hardware case.
+Software Emulation is good for code correctness checking; Hardware Emulation uses hardware design information and does cycle accurate PL simulation, but using timer on the host side would not match real hardware case.

 In this section, we will run application in hardware emulation mode because it would show more details than software emulation mode.
-It's fun to explore.
-Let's move on.

 ### Section 3a: Build Project with CLI Flow